thegirlsinthemagnesiumdress/girls-magnesium-dress/README.md

 `$ ./scripts/deploy.sh patch` can be used to launch some copy updates `$ ./scripts/deploy.sh minor` can be used to launch some new features `$ ./scripts/deploy.sh major` can be used to launch some a major change

+When asked, you will probably want to override the existing static files, `yes`.

+Authentication will most likely be your @potatolondon.com account